akeebismail/bunnyusers/tasks/readme.md

 In the client directory run

-Run the following commands in the project directory to install the api
+Run the following commands in the client directory to install the UI

 `$ npm install`